Pranoy-Prabhakar/db-fe-automation/README.md

  ```
 3. Test Data setup

-#### Kinldy update the test data file using below data for successfull registration of user
+#### Kindly update the test data file using below data for successfull registration of user
 | SSN | Email Id | status |
 | ------ | --- | ----- |
 | 157824536    | Henry_Quinton3167@qater.org   | Not Used    |